-They say we should plant a tree under which we will never sit - a tall order requiring more than a little patience.
+So, plant a tree under which you will never sit - a tall order requiring more than a little patience.

 DID YOU KNOW?

-The US forest service did some research and determined the annual value for a tree in the 1980’s (including its initial cost) was about $275.00 but over the life of that same tree, that value would be equal to about $58,000.
+The US forest service determined the annual value for a tree in the 1980’s (including its initial cost) was about $275.00 but over the life of that same tree, that value would be equal to about $58,000.
 In 2013, that would have translated to almost $125,000.
 Who knew?